DanielBMarkham/Info-Ops/manuscript/chapter9.md

 Then we'll have a conversations where one person asks all the questions.
 Everybody keeps separate notes.
 Still, there's a lot of differences.
 We'll have a conversation where everybody gets to ask questions and everybody keeps separate notes.
 At this point it feels like we're getting somewhere.
 As the entire group participates in questions, they start creating that shared mental model we were talking about.

-From here we can have a second session where all the lists are compared and one master list of strcture titles is created -- or we can try it a final way.
+From here we can have a second session where all the lists are compared and one master list of structure titles is created -- or we can try it a final way.
 In the final way everybody asks questions, but one person makes a list of important nouns on the whiteboard or flipchart while the conversation is occurring.
 Everybody agrees this is the best way because looking at the nouns (or noun phrases) as they're added makes everybody wonder if they all have the same understanding of those terms or not.
 Most times not!
 (Although it may take a while for that to come out.)

 Remember Socrates!
 The work is in getting the shared mental model.
 The structure titles are just a list of noun/noun-phrases.
 Without doing the work the list is worse than useless.